After long road back, Lindsey Vonn’s bronze medal is as meaningful as her gold

 The devastating right knee injury at World Championships that ended her 2012-13 season.

-The continuing problems with that knee, which squashed her comeback for the 2014 Olympics.
+The continuing problems with that knee, which quashed her comeback for the 2014 Olympics.

 Recommended Stories For You